+For further analysis of an image organisms or more general objects have to be segmented.
+Each point (pixel) in the image gets marked to be background or object.
 The segmentation steps are illustrated in Fig. 2.
-First the threshold is applied resulting in a mask image which is cleaned by a small opening and closing [4].
-Finally holes are filled and very small objects below an area threshold are deleted.
-The final mask image is labeled for object identification.
-For each object the list of contour points is stored for later access or additional feature analysis.
+First a threshold is applied to the luminance image, resulting in the marked image.
+It is cleaned and slightly smoothed by morphological operations [4] to preserve the original object shapes.
+Finally holes are filled and objects with area less than a threshold are deleted.
+The final mask image is labelled for object identification.
+For later analysis and evaluation for each object the list of contour points is stored.